The 20 Best Cystic Fibrosis Doctors Near Me in Maryland, US

 English

-Patrick Sosnay is an Intensive Care Medicine specialist and a Pulmonary Medicine provider in Baltimore, Maryland.
+Patrick Sosnay is an Intensive Care Medicine provider practicing medicine in Baltimore, Maryland.
 Dr. Sosnay is rated as a Distinguished provider by MediFind in the treatment of Cystic Fibrosis.
-His top areas of expertise are Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, and Lung Metastases.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Cystic Fibrosis, Secondary Immunodeficiency (SID), Newborn Jaundice, and Lung Metastases.

 Distinguished in Cystic Fibrosis